pavel-trafimuk/timeinc-storefront/README.md

 ================================================================================

-All reusable code for banners is in the `lib/libBanner.js` file, which depends on `lib/AdobeLibraryAPI.js`, `lib/jquery.js`, and the brands 2 settings files, `store/settings/{BRAND_CODE}.js` and `store/settings/settings_loader.js`.
+All reusable code for banners is in the `lib/libBanner.js` file, which depends on `lib/AdobeLibraryAPI.js`, `lib/jquery.js`, and the brand's 2 settings files, `store/settings/{BRAND_CODE}.js` and `store/settings/settings_loader.js`.

 **Important**: `AdobeLibraryAPI.js` must be in the `<head>` of the document or